What is the Purpose of the Council?

 What Does It Cost to Become a Member?
 And How Do I Go About It?

-Membership dues for fiscal year 2022-2023 are $230 ($240 if not paid by August 31, 2022) Proration of dues is available only for new members applying for approval prior to the March and May meetings.
+Membership dues for fiscal year 2023-2024 are $275.
+Proration of dues is available only for new members applying for approval prior to the March and May meetings.
 An applicant must be sponsored by an existing member.

 A membership application can be downloaded and printed from this web site by clicking on the “Application Form” button located on the left hand side of this page.
 You may also join on line via our website.
 For the online process, complete the short form but also ask our member sponsor to send a recommendation to firstname.lastname@example.org which the board will review along with your application.

 Upon receipt of your completed application and dues payment, your application will be reviewed by the board of directors at the next regular board meeting.
 You will receive an email invitation to the nexxt Council event in anticipation of your membership approval.

 What About Guests?

 All regular and associate members are welcome to invite non-member colleagues, business associates and friends to attend a dinner meeting program.
 If a guest is a potential member, the sponsor should indicate that to the Council’s Administrator at the time of registration.
 The current cost for a guest is $50.
 If you plan to bring a guest, we ask that you include them when you RSVP online for our events.
 The guest fees can be paid on line with a credit or debit card.

 I’m Already A Member.
 Can’t I Simply Show Up On the Night of the Dinner Meeting?